Book IV — The Marshal's Almanac

 Camp Security

-Full setup requires 30 minutes and at least one security measure (full table in camp-security):
+Full setup takes 30 minutes and at least one security measure:

-• Salt Circle (1 Salt Pouch): prevents spirit intrusion; required for the Tension Pool to clear overnight in supernatural territory.
+• Salt Circle (1 Salt Pouch): prevents spirit intrusion, and is required for the Tension Pool to clear overnight in supernatural territory.

 • Fire: +2 TN for predators to approach; visible for miles.